-Blood Donation Leave Policy & Procedure – New York
+Blood Donation Leave Policy and Procedure – New York

-In accordance with New York Labor Law § 202-j, applicable guidelines, and the terms of this Policy, New York University (“NYU” or the “University”) will provide covered employees with unpaid leave for the purpose of off-premises blood donation.
-As set forth below, this Policy lays out the parameters for leave eligibility and entitlement, the process for taking leave, and other rules governing the use of such leave.
+In accordance with New York Labor Law § 202-j, applicable guidelines, and the terms of this Policy, New York University in New York (hereinafter, “NYU-NY” or the “University”) will provide covered employees with unpaid leave for the purpose of off-premises blood donation.
+As set forth below, this Policy sets forth the requirements for leave eligibility and entitlement, the process for taking leave, and other rules governing the use of such leave.

-Subject to the terms and conditions set forth below, an employee covered under this policy includes any NYU employee who works for the University in New York for an average of twenty (20) or more hours per week (hereinafter, “covered employee”).
+This Policy applies to any employee of NYU-NY who works an average of twenty (20) or more hours per week (hereinafter, “covered employee”).

 “Off-premises blood donation” means blood donation that is not made in connection with a blood drive at a covered “employee’s place of employment” or in connection with some other convenient time and place set by the University.